kaustavdm/forge-access-granted/RUNBOOK.md

 **Test this implementation:**

-1. Send the **"3.1 Phone verification start - SMS"** request to get a code
+1. Send the **"Application Endpoints" -> "3.1 Phone verification start - SMS"** request to get a code
-2. When you receive the code, update the `VERIFY_CODE` variable in your Postman environment
+2. When you receive the code, update the `code` field in the **"3.4 Validate Verify token for phone"** request body
 3. Send the **"3.4 Validate Verify token for phone"** request
 4. Verify that you receive a response with `"valid": true`